Skip to content

 Terminal window

-5. If syntax errors exist, restore backup and retry modifications
+6. If syntax errors exist, restore from the backup created in Step 2 and retry.

 Symptom: Operations Still Failing with Memory Errors